samson84/tarock-sheet/README.md

 - [ ] split bidselector to smaller components
 - [ ] split ContractsTable to smaller components
 - [x] Done
+  - [x] ContractsTable
+    - [x] Refactor the design extract Row instead of factory object to make or use an onAction callback
+    - [x] Correct the typing on ColumnDefinition, field should not relate to the Contract
   - [x] remove bid from contract, only save the bid type for it
   - [x] TarockSheet: Add game properties
   - [x] Refactor score handling